Heike Werner Gallery

 Idea by Masao Komura, programmed by Kunio Yamanaka.
 Realization with support of IBM Japan.

-Generated 1967/68 at IBM Scientific Data Centre in Tokyo, Japan.
+Generated 1967/68 at the IBM Scientific Data Centre in Tokyo, Japan.

 Programmed in Fortran IV on IBM 7090 and drawn on Calcomp 563 plotter.

-»Return to Square« also belongs to the Metamorphoses graphics mentioned above and is also an early example of morphing.
-As Jasia Reichardt´s Cybernetic Serendipity catalogue describes: »A square is transformed into a profile of a woman and then back into a square, programmed according to an arithmetic series.« This motif is listed as »Return to Square (a)«, a second motif, (b), was programmed according to geometrical progression.
+»Return to Square« also belongs to the Metamorphoses graphics mentioned above and is another early example of computer-generated morphing: a square is transformed into a profile of a woman.
+Two different versions of this motif can be seen in the catalogue, the morphing from square and the reverse morphing graphics.
+As Jasia Reichardt's Cybernetic Serendipity catalogue describes both »A square is transformed into a profile of a woman and then back into a square, programmed according to an arithmetic series.«

 nach oben